Milan-Asad/Manchester-United-Data-Analytic-Project/README.md

 ## CHARTS WITH ANALYSIS:

 ![image](https://github.com/user-attachments/assets/2318a6e9-35b0-4531-8991-86dfba5e9cc1)
 Dashboard primarily showcasing top scorers and assists using bar charts.
-Total team goals, assists and top 5 performers are also displayed.
+Total team goals, assists and top 5 performers are also displayed (which are shown when you click on a player).

 ![image](https://github.com/user-attachments/assets/47888865-0d03-4a26-94df-74f78e3747a0)
 Dashboard showcasing xG difference and which players underperformed/overperformed.
 I used colour to give a better visual understanding.
 Green means overperformed and Red means underperformed.